roncterry/caasp-usergroup/README.md

 * List all users in the local LDAP directory.

 **caasp-usershow.sh**
-* Display information about a user in the local LDAP direcotory sudh as username, first and last names, email, etc.
+* Display information about a user in the local LDAP direcotory such as username, first and last names, email, etc.

 **caasp-grouplist.sh**
 * Display all groups in the local LDAP directory.